Dreigannadoit/Dreigannadoit/README.md

 ### Greetings!, I'm Drei Abmab, a web/software/game dev

-I'm a developer with a knack for game dev and web design and have been developing since 2019 🎮💻 Join me on my tech journey! 🚀 #ITEnthusiast #GameDev #WebDev #StudentLife
+I'm a developer with a knack for game dev and web design and have been developing since 2019 🎮💻 Join me on my tech journey! 🚀 #ITEnthusiast #GameDev #WebDev #SoftwareDev #StudentLife

 ## Socials: